Ernest-30/Urban-Essential-Stores-Sales-Analysis/README.md

 ## Files Included
 - `Urban Essentials Stores Sales raw data.csv`: The raw dataset containing sales information.
 - `Urban Essential Sales Cleaned Data.xlsx`: The cleaned and preprocessed dataset used for analysis.
-- `Urban Essential Stores Analysis`:  The SQL Server script that includes the codes for the data cleaning, exploratory data analysis, and visualizations.
+- `Urban Essential Stores Analysis.sql`:  The SQL Server script that includes the codes for the data cleaning, exploratory data analysis, and visualizations.
 - `README.md`: This file provides an overview of the project, its objectives, and the analysis performed.

 ## Conclusion